abishbaig/Todo-App-Django/README.md

-# Todo App Made Using Django
+# Todo App - Django

 ## Description
 A web-based **Todo Application** built with **Django Framework** that allows users to manage their personal tasks efficiently.